rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 Again he sent to them another servant, and they struck him on the head and treated him shamefully. ^1204

 And he sent another, and him they killed.
-And so with many others : some they beat, and some they killed. ^1205
+And so with many others: some they beat, and some they killed. ^1205

 He had still one other, a beloved son.
-Finally he sent him to them, saying, They will respect my son. ^1206
+Finally he sent him to them, saying, 'They will respect my son.' ^1206

-But those tenants said to one another, This is the heir.
-Come, let us kill him, and the inheritance will be ours. ^1207
+But those tenants said to one another, 'This is the heir.
+Come, let us kill him, and the inheritance will be ours.' ^1207

 And they took him and killed him and threw him out of the vineyard. ^1208

 What will the owner of the vineyard do?
 He will come and destroy the tenants and give the vineyard to others. ^1209

-Have you not read this Scripture : The stone that the builders rejected has become the cornerstone; ^1210
+Have you not read this Scripture: 'The stone that the builders rejected has become the cornerstone; ^1210

-this was the Lord’s doing, and it is marvelous in our eyes? ^1211
+this was the Lord's doing, and it is marvelous in our eyes'? ^1211

 And they were seeking to arrest him but feared the people, for they perceived that he had told the parable against them.
 So they left him and went away. ^1212

 And they sent to him some of the Pharisees and some of the Herodians, to trap him in his talk. ^1213

-And they came and said to him, Teacher, we know that you are true and do not care about anyone’s opinion.
+And they came and said to him, Teacher, we know that you are true and do not care about anyone's opinion.
 For you are not swayed by appearances, but truly teach the way of God.
 Is it lawful to pay taxes to Caesar, or not?
 Should we pay them, or should we not? ^1214

 But, knowing their hypocrisy, he said to them, Why put me to the test?
 Bring me a denarius and let me look at it. ^1215

 And they brought one.
 And he said to them, Whose likeness and inscription is this?
-They said to him, Caesar’s. ^1216
+They said to him, Caesar's. ^1216

-Jesus said to them, Render to Caesar the things that are Caesar’s, and to God the things that are God’s.
+Jesus said to them, Render to Caesar the things that are Caesar's, and to God the things that are God's.
 And they marveled at him. ^1217

 And Sadducees came to him, who say that there is no resurrection.
 And they asked him a question, saying, ^1218

-Teacher, Moses wrote for us that if a man’s brother dies and leaves a wife, but leaves no child, the man must take the widow and raise up offspring for his brother. ^1219
+Teacher, Moses wrote for us that if a man's brother dies and leaves a wife, but leaves no child, the man must take the widow and raise up offspring for his brother. ^1219

 There were seven brothers; the first took a wife, and when he died left no offspring. ^1220